KartoffelNeutrum/KartoffelNeutrum/README.md

 - 👋 Hi, I’m @KartoffelNeutrum
-- 👀 I’m interested in minecraft cheating
+- 👀 I’m interested exploiting
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java. but mostly html cuz Im to dumb for java
-- 📫 How to reach me: KartoffelNeutrum#4585
+- 📫 How to reach me: Dc: KartoffelNeutrum